Elisabet Lindgren MD, PhD, Associate professor, Senior scientific advisor

 Lindgren has held several positions of trust, for example

 One of Lindgren's key missions is bridging the gap between science and policy.
-She has been temporary senior scientific advisor to the World Health Organization (WHO) on numerous occasions, as well as to different UN bodies, the European Commission, EU agencies like the European Centre for Disease Prevention and Control and the European Environment Agency, and to different Ministries in several countries.
+She has been temporary senior advisor to the World Health Organization (WHO) on numerous occasions, as well as to different UN bodies, the European Commission, EU agencies like the European Centre for Disease Prevention and Control and the European Environment Agency, and to different Ministries in several countries.
 Lindgren chaired the Workgroup on Climate and Health in the Swedish Government´s Commission on Climate and Vulnerability 2005-2007.
 She has contributed to numerous science-based policy reports.

 Presentations and media